-On Commencement day, as is usually the custom, one of the Faculty is appointed to address the graduating class, and we feel much gratified at hav-

-Digitized by INTERNET ARCHIVE ing had Professor Norton, that dearly loved teacher, appointed to perform this duty.
+On Commencement day, as is usually the custom, one of the Faculty is appointed to address the graduating class, and we feel much gratified at having had Professor Norton, that dearly loved teacher, appointed to perform this duty.
 We were the last class that he thus addressed.
 The class motto, "Onward, the palm awaits you," was taken as his subject.
 His thrilling words concerning the palms in the world beyond, awaiting those who righteously do their duty here, will ever ring in our minds and hearts and be incentives to noble work.